Te Rata: Biography

 Korokī became Te Rata's successor upon his death.
 Of his other sons, Taipu had died in 1924, and Hori was not recognised at the insistence of Te Puea Herangi, Te Rata's influential cousin.

 As a child, Te Rata had been a chronic invalid and had suffered several illnesses including rheumatoid arthritis and heart disease.
 The former greatly affected his ability to carry out his role as King.
 This was particularly apparent during an expedition to England in 1914.
 This expedition had been undertaken with the aim of presenting British officials with a petition concerning breaches of the Treaty of Waitangi; namely, that Māori land had been unjustly confiscated following the New Zealand wars.

 However, during his voyage to England, Te Rata ended up suffering repeated attacks of rheumatics.
-For example, during a stop-over in Honolulu, he was unable to accept an invitation from the nation's aging Queen Liliʻuokalani, the last ruler of her people prior to annexation.
+For example, during a stop-over in Honolulu, he was unable to accept an invitation from the nation's ageing Queen Liliʻuokalani, the last ruler of her people prior to annexation.
 Furthermore, these attacks continued following his arrival in England on 21 May 1914.
 Indeed, Te Rata was so unwell that he ended up turning down a meeting with important British officials, although he eventually was able to meet with King George and Queen Mary.

 He died at Waahi on 1 October 1933.
-The Labour leader Harry Holland died unexpectedly of a heart attack at his funeral.
+New Zealand Labour Party leader Harry Holland died unexpectedly of a heart attack at his funeral.